backstage/backstage/docs/frontend-system/building-apps/08-migrating.md

 );
 ```

-Each of these routes need to be migrated to the new system.
+Each of these routes needs to be migrated to the new system.
 You can do it as gradually as you want, with the only restriction being that **all routes from a single plugin must be migrated at once**.
-This is because plugins discovered from these legacy routes will override any plugin that are installed in your app.
+This is because plugins discovered from these legacy routes will override any plugins that are installed in your app.
 If you for example only migrate one of the two routes defined by a plugin, the other route will remain and still override any plugin with the same ID, and you're left with a partial and likely broken plugin.

 To migrate a route, you need to remove it from your list of routes and instead install the new version of the plugin in your app.
 Before doing this you should make sure that the plugin supports the new system.
 Let's remove the scaffolder route as an example: